API

 MCP servers act as local bridges between Claude and the outside world.
 When you add an MCP server to Claude Desktop, Claude gains the ability to call tools provided by that server, without any data leaving your machine through a third party.
 This makes it well suited for sensitive use cases like brokerage access, where your API keys and account data stay local.

 The Public MCP server exposes your Public.com brokerage account as a set of tools Claude can call directly.
-Once connected, you can ask Claude to pull live portfolio data, check quotes, research options chains, and execute trades — all through natural language, entirely within Claude Desktop.
+Once connected, you can use Claude for trading stocks, options, and crypto — asking it to pull live portfolio data, check quotes, research options chains, and execute orders through natural-language conversation.
+This effectively turns Claude Desktop into a personal trading bot you control entirely from chat, with your API key and account data staying local.

 Before You Get Started

 • →Download and install Claude Desktop for macOS or Windows.
-You may need a claude subscrition to run MCPs.
+A paid Claude subscription may be required to use MCP servers.

 • →You will need a Public.com brokerage account.
 Create one at public.com/signup.

-• →Once you create your Public brokerage account, you'll need a Public API key.
-Generate one by creating a new key and saving it.
+• →Once you create your Public brokerage account, you'll need two credentials from your API settings page:

 1